juanantonio284/my_python_notes/README.md

     point out that the purpose of abstracting is not to be vague, but to create a new semantic level in which one can be absolutely precise."

-So I dug into the subject a little more, starting with the notes from the class.
+so I dug into the subject a little more, starting with notes from the class.

-* `abstraction.md`: talks in a more practical sense about function definitions and touches on the basic concepts of decomposition and abstraction
+* `abstraction.md`: introductory notes, with a more practical sense, on function definitions and the basic concepts of decomposition and abstraction

-* `abstraction_2.md`: this comes from an old book by Barbara Liskov and John Guttag in which they talk about the theoretical need for decomposition and abstraction and show its application in the CLU language (a precursor to many modern programming languages)
+* `abstraction_2.md`: more theoretical notes from an old book by Barbara Liskov and John Guttag in which they talk about the need for decomposition and abstraction and show its application in the CLU language (a precursor to many modern programming languages)

 * `abstraction_3_procedural.md`: goes deeper into the theory seen in file 2